grea09/color/article/article.md

 Therefore, we add an order relation for $F$ noted
 $$\prec : p \prec q \iff v(p) < v(q) | \{p, q\} \subset F$$ <!-- FIXME necessary ? -->

 Once the POP algorithm fails completely, the soft failing algorithm can be invoked to heal the plan.
 It chooses the best plan $b | \forall p \in F, b \prec p$ to heal it.
-If two plans have the same violation degree, the algorithm chooses one arbitrarily <!-- FIXME better if chosen by order of occurence-->.
+If two plans have the same violation degree, the algorithm chooses the first one to have happened.

 The healing process is similar to how POP works : we apply the healer of the flaw that caused the failure of the partial plan we chosen.
 We empty the set $F$ to allow POP to iterate further since the flaw is resolved.
 The healing process can be done for each unsolved flaws as POP fails repeatedly.
 This ensures some interesting properties explained in the following section.